DeepCert/contextual-robustness/README.md

 ## Full Examples

-Example code used to analyze and generate reports for the GTSB models (1a, 1b, 2a, 2b, 3a, 3b) and CIFAR models (4a, 4b, 5a, 5b, 6a, 6b) from the DeepCert paper.
-The models can be found in the [./models](./models) folder, and the code can be found in the [./examples](./examples) folder.
+Example code used to analyze and generate reports for the [GTSRB models](./models#gtsrb-models) (1a, 1b, 2a, 2b, 3a, 3b) and [CIFAR models](./models#cifar-models) (4a, 4b, 5a, 5b, 6a, 6b) from the DeepCert paper.
+The models and their descriptions can be found in the [models folder](./models), and the example analysis code can be found in the [examples folder](./examples) folder.

 ### Test-Based Examples

-* GTSB
+* GTSRB
   * Analyze models on haze, blur, and contrast with test-based technique: [./examples/gtsb_test_analysis.py](./examples/gtsb_test_analysis.py)
   * Generate plots from analysis of models on haze, blur, and contrast: [./examples/gtsb_test_reporting.py](./examples/gtsb_test_reporting.py)
 * CIFAR